erickhun/blog/content/posts/why-you-should-have-a-side-project.md

 Few months ago, I've met [Tom](https://thomasandrewhansen.com) in a coffee shop, and he told me he was working on a side project about [comparing ski resorts worldwide](https://shredindex.com).
 He told me he started it because it would be useful for himself and he also wanted to sharp his coding skills to find better jobs.
 A week ago, he posted [on reddit](https://www.reddit.com/r/skiing/comments/dbafm7/so_i_have_been_building_this_what_do_you_guys/).
 He literally got 2 job offers **in the industry he wanted to be in**, and this from total strangers he never met, and would have probably never met.

 I've told my friend, that quit his job in marketing because he wanted to get back into engineering (Machine Learning specifically), to create his side project to make his job hunting easier.
-He came up with [BrandImage.io](https://brandimage.io), a tool using AI & Natural Language Processing to understand what people like/dislike about a brand or a product.
+He came up with [BrandImage.io](#), a tool using AI & Natural Language Processing to understand what people like/dislike about a brand or a product.
 And he already got some interviews thanks to it!
-I'm now wondering how long it will take him to find the company that fits him - 👉**don't hesitate to [contact him](https://www.linkedin.com/in/jonathan-boigne/)** 👈
+I'm now wondering how long it will take him to find the company that fits him - 👉**don't hesitate to [contact him](https://www.linkedin.com/in/jonathan-boigne/)** 👈.
+2024 note: He's now at Google 😃!

 ## 🔎 Knowing more about yourself
 As said previously, you'll have to jump outside your comfort zone, and do the things you don't usually do.
 This will broaden your horizons, and you might think about you current job differently.
 Perhaps it will help you realize **you just might be doing the wrong job**.